trustedanalytics-ng/platform-wiki/Platform-Deployment/platform_deployment_manual.md

 # 2 Deployment procedure in a nutshell

-TAP 0.8 has a unified installation procedure for both bare metal (hardware and operating systems provisioned by the user) and cloud deployments (TAP deployment automation creates infrastructure using APIs made available by IaaS providers).
+TAP NG has a unified installation procedure for both bare metal (hardware and operating systems provisioned by the user) and cloud deployments (TAP deployment automation creates infrastructure using APIs made available by IaaS providers).

 TAP can be installed both from binary installation package or built from sources (procedure of building TAP deployment package from sources has been described below).